mattermost/docs/source/administration/devops-command-center.rst

 - **Playbook configuration page:** The playbook configuration and editing page.
 It is not available on mobile.
 - **Stage:** A set of tasks grouped together to achieve a specific goal of the workflow, which generally need to be completed before proceeding to the next stage of the incident resolution process.
 - **Tasks:** The individual steps required to complete the stages of an incident.
 Tasks can optionally be assigned to specific incident participants into stages.
-- **The RHS:** The incident list and incident details displayed on the right hand side of the webapp.
+- **The RHS:** The incident list and incident details displayed on the right hand side (RHS) of the web app.
 It is not available on mobile.